 It can be a challenge to stay connected to your Grandchildren when you are a long-distance Grandma.
 Make an effort to stay close and involved with these easy tips for long-distance Grandparents.

 As an Amazon Associate and a participant in other affiliate programs, Passing Down the Love earns a small commission from qualifying purchases at no additional cost to you.

-Whether you are a local Grandparent or a long-distance Grandparent, connections with your Grandchildren don’t just happen.
+Whether you are local Grandparents or long-distance Grandparents, connections with your Grandchildren don’t just happen.

 Even your relationship with one of your Grandchildren may be vastly different from your relationship with another.

-For others, circumstances have not allowed a close relationship because of family difficulties, broken relationships, distance or a myriad of other reasons.
+For others, circumstances have not allowed a close relationship because of family difficulties, broken relationships, distance, or a myriad of other reasons.

 Some started close and have grown apart, others have found each other down the line.